 Zinc is an important nutrient for skin health.
 It helps reduce inflammation and plays a role in the wound healing process.
 There is very little evidence to date of a connection between zinc and stretch marks, but including zinc-rich foods in your diet, such as nuts and fish, may help keep your skin healthy.

 If you can’t totally prevent stretch marks on your skin, you can work to minimize their appearance so they aren’t as noticeable in the long run.
 Make an appointment with your doctor or a dermatologist to discuss your options if you have fresh stretch marks.
-Your doctor can help determine what is causing your marks and may also be able to suggest treatment options that may work best within a few months of the appearance of your stretch marks.
+Your doctor can help determine what is causing your marks, and they may be able to suggest treatment options that work best on new stretch marks.

 Some people are more likely to develop stretch marks.
 Risk factors include:

 Pregnancy is one of the most common times when women notice stretch marks.
 In fact, it’s estimated that 50 to 90 percent of pregnant women will develop stretch marks before delivery.
 So, are pregnancy stretch marks different from the ones that other people get?
 Maybe.